 The Institute for Credentialing Excellence (ICE) offers accreditation to professional certification programs through the National Commission for Certifying Agencies (NCCA).
 ICE and the NCCA offer extensive resources, information, application assistance, and consulting services to help organizations achieve accreditation.
 Contact them and read more here on their website.

-As certification organizations prepare and go through the accreditation process, CREP® is available to help determine which resources from NCCA may be need and helpful.
-To contact CREP®, please email email@example.com.
+As certification organizations prepare and go through the accreditation process, CREP® is available to help determine which resources from NCCA may be needed and helpful.
+To contact CREP®, please email firstname.lastname@example.org.

 National Commission For Certifying Agencies.
 "Standards for the Accreditation of Certification Programs."
 (September 2004): 1-29.
 267,000 “exercise instructors” in 2012 according to the US Department of Labor Statistics. http://www.bls.gov/ooh/personal-care-and-service/fitness-trainers-and- instructors.htm.